tmorris37/BeeHexed/README.md

 3. Double click on the Scene called MainMenu to open it
 4. Click the play button at the top of the screen to start/stop the game (you may want to change Play Focused to Play Maximized)

-### User guide
+### User Guide

-On startup the user will be presented with a main menu.
-They will be able to click New Game and be brought into the game.
+#### Game Flow
+1. **Main Menu**:
+   - On startup, users are presented with the main menu.
+   - From here, they can choose to start a new game, adjust settings, or exit.

+2. **Overworld Map**:
+   - After selecting "New Game," users are taken to the overworld level selection map.
-The user is brought to the overworld level selection map.
-From here they can click on one of the icons on the very left or very right.
+   - The map has clickable level icons on the far left and far right.
-This will bring the player into the game.
-A level takes place over the course of several rounds.
-Each round the player gains nectar and cards, but enemies will spawn from the caves.
-The bears will move to attack the center, which the player must defend using their cards.
-Tower cards place a tower that attacks the bears.
-Spell cards place unique effects on the player or enemies.
-Cards are played by dragging them from the hand to a tile on the hex grid.
-Each card has a nectar cost that is subtracted from the player's total nectar in the top right.
-If the player lacks sufficient nectar, the card is returned to the hand.
+   - Clicking an icon starts the corresponding level.

+3. **In-Game Level**:
+   - A level consists of multiple rounds where enemies spawn and attack the player's center.
+   - Players gain nectar and cards at the start of each round.
+   - **Objective**: Defend the center using cards to win the game.

+4. **Game Victory or Loss**:
+   - **Win Condition**: Defeat all enemies.
+   - **Loss Condition**:
+      - Health reaches 0.
-The player loses the game if their health in the top right is reduced to 0 OR if there are still enemies present 10 seconds after the final wave.
+      - Enemies are still present 10 seconds after the final wave.

-The player wins the game if they have defeated all enemies.
+5. **Post-Level**:
-Based on the path, pick the next level in the overworld map.
+   - After completing a level, the next level is selected based on the overworld map path.

+---

 ### Use Cases

-#### Main Menu
-Users will see a main menu with 3 buttons: Play, Settings, and Exit.
+#### 1. **Main Menu**
+- **Buttons Available**:
-Clicking New Game will begin a run, bringing the player to the level select map Clicking settings takes the user to the settings page with volume sliders and a back button.
-Clicking the back button takes the user back to the main menu.
+   - **Play**: Begins a new run and takes the player to the overworld level selection map.
+   - **Settings**: Opens the settings page with volume sliders.
+     - Clicking the **Back** button returns the user to the main menu.
+   - **Exit**: Allows the player to exit the game.
-To exit the game, hit the play button at the top of the unity editor
+     - In the Unity Editor, the user can stop the game by clicking the play button at the top.

+---

-#### Level
+#### 2. **Level Gameplay**
+- **Initial Setup**:
-Upon starting the level, caves that spawn enemies will be randomly placed on the border of the hex grid.
+   - Enemy spawn caves are randomly placed around the border of the hex grid.

-Players can drag cards to tiles to spawn towers that will occasionally shoot at enemies and cast spells.
+- **Gameplay Actions**:
+   - Players can drag cards from their hand onto the hex grid to:
+     - **Spawn Towers**: Towers shoot at enemies periodically.
+     - **Cast Spells**: Unique effects are applied to the player or enemies.

+- **Resources**:
+   - **Nectar**:
+     - Each card has a nectar cost.
+     - Playing a card subtracts its cost from the player’s nectar total (shown in the top-right corner).
+     - If nectar is insufficient, the card is returned to the player's hand.

+- **Game Conditions**:
+   - **Winning**: All enemies are defeated.
+   - **Losing**:
+     - Player health (top-right) reaches 0.
+     - Enemies remain alive 10 seconds after the final wave.

 ### Reporting bugs
 Report to our [Issues](https://github.com/tmorris37/BeeHexed/issues) page
 1. Check the list of bugs to see if your bug is already listed.
 If your circumstances and/or the cause of the bug aren't already listed, continue with the bug report.